 Some of the analyzed companies have implemented the requirements of ISO 27001, but without an independent third-party certification.
-This fact makes it impossible to determine how well they comply to the ISO/IEC 27001 requirements.
-Obtaining a certification by an independent third-party registrar like PECB, serves as a proof for stakeholders and clients that all the requirements and controls are being implemented correctly.
+This fact makes it impossible to determine how well they comply with the ISO/IEC 27001 requirements.
+Obtaining a certification by an independent third-party registrar like PECB serves as proof for stakeholders and clients that all the requirements and controls are being implemented correctly.

 ISO/IEC 27001 Certification

 The ISO 2014 Survey of Management System Standard Certifications specifies that the information security standard experienced a 7 % growth of companies being certified against ISO/IEC 27001 in 2014.
-In 2013, 22,349 companies were certified against ISO/IEC 27001, and this number increased for 1,623 additional companies in 2014.
-However, it is important to point out that UK has the most important growth, reducing the cyber- security incidents.
+In 2013, 22,349 companies were certified against ISO/IEC 27001, and this number increased to 1,623 additional companies in 2014.
+However, it is important to point out that the UK has the most important growth, reducing cyber-security incidents.